Tubâ: Tunggang

-Tunggang is a type of tubâ made by the Manobo, Mandaya, and Mamanwa people from fishtail palm (Caryota spp.) sap.
+Tunggang is a type of tubâ made by the Manobo, Mandaya, and Mamanwa people from fishtail palm (Caryota spp.) nectar.
 It is not as popular as other varieties of tubâ because it has a relatively more unpleasant smell and taste.

 Outside of the Philippines

 Mariana Islands

-Tubâ production and coconut sap harvesting were introduced to Guam and the Mariana Islands (then part of the Spanish East Indies) by Filipino settlers.
+Tubâ production and coconut nectar harvesting were introduced to Guam and the Mariana Islands (then part of the Spanish East Indies) by Filipino settlers.
 Their initial introduction is usually attributed to the Filipino assistants of the Spanish missionary Diego Luis de San Vitores in 1668.
 Tubâ quickly became a fixture of the culture in the islands, which previously had no native alcoholic drink.
-The Chamorro people developed two derivatives from tubâ: aguajente (also aguayente or agi, from Spanish aguardiente), a distilled liquor similar to Filipino lambanóg; and almibad, a sweet syrup made from boiled coconut sap used in making candies and rice cakes (potu).
+The Chamorro people developed two derivatives from tubâ: aguajente (also aguayente or agi, from Spanish aguardiente), a distilled liquor similar to Filipino lambanóg; and almibad, a sweet syrup made from boiled coconut nectar used in making candies and rice cakes (potu).
 Tubâ itself was either consumed fresh (non-alcoholic) or fermented; with the former popular to women and children, and the latter popular to men.

 Soon after the acquisition of Guam by the United States from Spain in 1899, aguajente was banned by the American government.
 Anyone caught making it would get a prison sentence and a fine.
 The ban remained in place for the next 40 years, restricting tubâ only to the non-alcoholic and mildly alcoholic versions.
 In 1939, shortly before the outbreak of World War II, taxes were also levied on tubâ-producing coconut palms, further crippling the industry.
 Today, tubâ is rare in the islands and its production is in decline.